-1. Without prejudice to the allocation of fishing rights and opportunities to be adopted in the future, for the years 2024, 2025 and 2026, the Contracting Parties and the Cooperating Non-Contracting Parties, Entities or Fishing Entities (hereinafter referred to as CPCs) with vessels that have been actively fishing for tropical tunas in the Atlantic will apply the following interim management measures with the objective of managing fishing mortality of tropical tunas, in particular bigeye and yellowfin, while the Commission obtains additional scientific advice to adopt a long-term multi-annual management programme.
+1. Without prejudice to the allocation of fishing rights and opportunities to be adopted in the future, for the years 2024, 2025 and 2026, the Contracting Parties and the Cooperating Non-Contracting Parties, Entities or Fishing Entities (hereinafter referred to as CPCs) with vessels that have been actively fishing for tropical tunas in the Atlantic will apply the following interim management measures with the objective of managing fishing mortality of tropical tunas, in particular small bigeye and yellowfin, while the Commission obtains additional scientific advice to adopt a long-term multi-annual management and rebuilding programme.

-Multi-annual Management and Conservation Programme
+Multi-annual Management, Conservation, and Rebuilding Programme

-2. CPCs whose vessels are actively fishing for tropical tunas in the Atlantic shall implement a management programme through 2034, with the goal of achieving BMSY with a probability of more than 50%.
-CPCs shall also implement management measures with the objective of ensuring that the stocks of yellowfin and skipjack tuna continue to be exploited sustainably.
+2. CPCs whose vessels have been actively fishing for tropical tunas in the Atlantic shall implement a 15-year rebuilding programme for bigeye tuna starting in 2020 and continuing through 2034, with the goal of achieving BMSY with a probability of more than 50%.
+CPCs shall also implement management measures with the objectives of ensuring that the stocks of yellowfin and skipjack tuna continue to be exploited sustainably.